FAQ - How does coercion work in vctrs?Source:

 In any case, permuting the input should not return a fundamentally different type or introduce an incompatible type error.

-Coercible classes form a coercion (or subtyping) hierarchy.
-Here is a simplified diagram of the hierarchy for base types.
+The classes that you can coerce together form a coercion (or subtyping) hierarchy.
+Below is a schema of the hierarchy for the base types like integer and factor.
 In this diagram the directions of the arrows express which type is richer.
 They flow from the bottom (more constrained types) to the top (richer types).

 As a class implementor, you have two options.
 The simplest is to create an entirely separate hierarchy.
 The date and date-time classes are an example of an S3-based hierarchy that is completely separate.
 Alternatively, you can integrate your class in an existing hierarchy, typically by adding parent nodes on top of the hierarchy (your class is richer), by adding children node at the root of the hierarchy (your class is more constrained), or by inserting a node in the tree.